 Ellen Johnson Sirleaf

-Ellen Johnson Sirleaf, former president of Liberia and the first female president of Africa, made huge strides for her nation.
-Her political stance is greatly pro-women and anti-corruption, earning her a Nobel Peace Prize in 2011 and the Ibrahim Prize for Achievement in African Leadership in 2017.
+Ellen Johnson Sirleaf, former president of Liberia and the first female elected head of state in Africa, made huge strides for her nation.
+Her pro-women and anti-corruption political stance earned her a Nobel Peace Prize in 2011 and the Ibrahim Prize for Achievement in African Leadership in 2017.

 On the track, Maria Mutola was a three-time world champion and one-time Olympic champion in the 800 metres running event.
-Off the track, she founded the Ludres Mutola Foundation, which encourages children to pursue sports and education, and also helped to create immunization campaigns and housing initiatives.
+Off the track, she founded the Lurdes Mutola Foundation, which encourages children to pursue sports and education.
+She also helped to create immunisation campaigns and housing initiatives.

 Huda Shaarawi is often regarded as the founder of the women’s movement in Egypt.
-She is often remembered for removing her face veil in an act of protest at a Cairo train station but also founded the Wafdist Women’s Central Committee, which played a key role in Egypt’s independence from Britain.
+She is often remembered for removing her face veil in an act of protest at a Cairo train station.
+She also founded the Wafdist Women’s Central Committee, which played a key role in Egypt’s independence from Britain.

-While she has claimed her fame through music, Beyoncé Knowles has also made her mark on social activism.
+While her claim to fame is music, Beyoncé Knowles has also made her mark as an activist.
 She has advocated for women’s rights both off and on stage, one example being her 2014 VMA performance, which incorporated Chimamanda Ngozi Adichie’s essay “We Should All Be Feminists.”
-She has also made statements against police brutality, including in her iconic visual album ‘Lemonade.’
+She has also made statements against police brutality, including in her iconic visual album “Lemonade.”

-Winona LaDuke founded the White Earth Land Recovery Project in 1989, which has successfully returned over 1400 acres of land to indigenous communities.
-She also founded the Indigenous Women’s Network, which aims to empower Native American women, and aided in the NoDAPL protests.
+Winona LaDuke founded the White Earth Land Recovery Project in 1989, which has successfully returned over 1,400 acres of land to indigenous communities.
+She also founded the Indigenous Women’s Network, which aims to empower indigenous women in the United States and aided in the NoDAPL protests.

 The youngest Nobel Peace Prize winner of all time, Malala Yousafzai, has become an icon in the battle for girls’ rights.
 At the age of 15, the Taliban attempted to assassinate her for demanding an education for herself and other girls.
-She has since made speeches to the United Nations, published a book, and continues to advocate for equal rights.
+She has since addressed the United Nations, started the Malala Foundation, and published a book.

-Emmeline Pankhurst paved the way to the voting booth for women in the United Kingdom!
+Emmeline Pankhurst paved the way to the voting booth for women in the United Kingdom.
 She founded the Women’s Social and Political Union, whose members were suffragettes.
-She and her followers went on protests and hunger strikes for their right to vote, making great strides for women all over the U.K.
+She and her followers went on protests and hunger strikes for their right to vote, making great strides for women throughout the UK.